Para-Lang/para-compiler/src/README.md

  - `DIST_VERSION: bool` - If `True` it's the distribution version
  - `MODULE_VERSION: bool` - If `True` it's the module version

+**Notes:**
-*Note: The most notable difference between the two options is the location of the lib folder, containing the C implementation.
+1. The most notable difference between the two options is the location of the lib folder, containing the C implementation.
 The folder is in the module version in the root folder of the **module**, aka. where setup.py is/was located and in the distribution folder in the main **root** folder.
-The entry point is in this case in the ./bin/ folder*
+The entry point is in this case in the ./bin/ folder
+2. Currently, both commands `run` and `compile` will raise after 15% completion `TypeError: cannot unpack non-iterable NoneType object`, which is expected, since the code-generation is not completed and therefore the compilation can not be finished as wanted.

 ### CLI
 ...